Compare your options below for sending money to Sri Lanka

 Customer service options.
 It’s reassuring to know that customer assistance will be offered whenever you need it.
 Look for phone support, email assistance and live online chat.

 The exchange rate tells us what a currency is worth in terms of another currency.
 These rates fluctuate all the time and while there’s no way to predict them, keeping an eye on them will tell you the best time to exchange money: the best time to send money to Sri Lanka is when either the Canadian dollar is strong or the Sri Lankan rupee is weak.

 Below, you can see a real-time update of what the mid-market rate is for CAD/LKR as well as what it has been historically.

 There are a number of options available when you need to send funds to Sri Lanka, including:

-- Bank to bank.
-Many major Australian banks will allow you to transfer funds directly from your bank account to a Sri Lankan bank account.
+Bank to bank.
+Many major Canadian banks will allow you to transfer funds directly from your bank account to a Sri Lankan bank account.

-- Money transfer services.
-Companies like WorldRemit and Fast Remit offer quick online money transfers to Sri Lanka.
+Money transfer services.
+Companies like OFX offer quick online money transfers to Sri Lanka.

-- Pick up.
-Western Union and MoneyGram allow you to send money from your credit card or deposit cash and your funds can then be picked up from agent locations across Sri Lanka within minutes.
+Cash pick-up.
+WorldRemit, Western Union and MoneyGram allow you to send money from your credit card or deposit cash.
+Your funds can then be picked up from agent locations across Sri Lanka within minutes.

 Sometimes situations arise where you need to send funds to Sri Lanka as quickly as possible.
-For example, your family in Sri Lanka may fall on difficult financial times or you may have a friend travelling through the region who has their wallet stolen.
+For example, your family in Sri Lanka may fall on difficult financial times or you might have a friend travelling through the region who has had their wallet stolen.